 People of Jaipur

-“JAAN JAAYE PAR VACHAN NA JAAYE“ is a very famous quote used in Rajasthani language which signifies that the Rajputana people when commit something to other, then it becomes their dignity and honor which is prior even to their soul.
-The people of Rajputana can risk their life but won’t ever play against to affiance and commitment.
+“JAAN JAAYE PAR VACHAN NA JAAYE“ is a very famous quote used in the Rajasthani language which signifies that the Rajputana people when committing something to others, then it becomes their dignity and honor which is prior even to their soul.
+The people of Rajputana can risk their life but won’t ever play against affiance and commitment.

 Cuisines of Jaipur

-The country India enriches many types of rich filled cuisine which lays an important aspect in the popularity of Indian culture.
+The country India enriches many types of rich-filled cuisine which lays an important aspect in the popularity of Indian culture.
 The type of food and cuisine in India varies with each state demonstrating the equal and different important essentials attached with the dignified culture and tradition.
-Talking about Jaipur at peculiar level, the city is flourished with great success behind the cuisines of the city.
-The cuisine in the city offers the delightful food made in Desi Ghee along with real Rajasthani Home-made Spices.
-The main cuisine of Jaipur is named as DAL, BAATI, CHURMA, GATTE KI SABJI and CURRY.
+Talking about Jaipur at a peculiar level, the city is flourished with great success behind the cuisines of the city.
+The cuisine in the city offers delightful food made in Desi Ghee along with real Rajasthani Home-made Spices.
+The main cuisine of Jaipur is named DAL, BAATI, CHURMA, GATTE KI SABJI, and CURRY.

-Baati : The BAATI are the roles of flour mixed with Desi ghee which are cooked on ancient stove (Sigri) involving the traditional ways of lighting it by burning coal.
+Baati: The BAATI are the roles of flour mixed with Desi ghee which are cooked on an ancient stove (Sigri) involving the traditional ways of lighting it by burning coal.

-Churma : The Churma is the sweet ingredient in the palate which is made by crushing the Baati and adding on more ghee and sugar into it.
-The churma in itself is tasteful blast of rich Desi ghee.
+Churma: The Churma is the sweet ingredient in the palate which is made by crushing the Baati and adding more ghee and sugar into it.
+The churma in itself is a tasteful blast of rich Desi ghee.

-It is said that the real taste of Dal, Baati and Churma is experience when eating with hands.
+It is said that the real taste of Dal, Baati, and Churma is experienced when eating with hands.
 One doesn’t need any spoon and folk to enrich themselves with the taste of Rajasthani cuisine, your hands are enough to accompany you for the same.

-The other Rajasthani cuisines involve Boondi, Sukhdi, Laapsi, Raabdi, Makki ki raab, besan gate and Ker- Saangri ki sabji which are typically the part of the Jaipur specialty.
-Jaipur is famous for its delicious sweets as well which includes Churma, Gujia, Seero, Imarti, Ghevar, Imarti, Feeni, Balusahi and Milk Cake.
+The other Rajasthani cuisines involve Boondi, Sukhdi, Laapsi, Raabdi, Makki ki raab, besan gate, and Ker- Saangri ki sabji which are typically part of the Jaipur specialty.
+Jaipur is famous for its delicious sweets as well which include Churma, Gujia, Seero, Imarti, Ghevar, Imarti, Feeni, Balusahi, and Milk Cake.
 All the dishes and cuisines of the Jaipur share a special feature and i.e., all the dishes and sweets are made with home-made spices and fried in Desi ghee which adds a special taste in the cuisine which can only be realized in the Jaipur city.

-The king Jai Singh II as mentioned was a king of dignity and thus he decided that the attire of the city will be different from all other states behaving and customizing the importance of Rajputana culture in the city.
-The clothing, accessories and foot wears, all in one were designed as per the significance of Rajputana state.
+King Jai Singh II as mentioned was a king of dignity and thus he decided that the attire of the city will be different from all other states behaving and customizing the importance of Rajputana culture in the city.
+The clothing, accessories, and footwear, all in one were designed as per the significance of Rajputana state.
 The Rajputana women were ordered to dress in the style of wrapping themselves under the rituals of Rajasthan and offer respect to every person in the family.
 The attires were designed exceptionally reflecting the taste and sovereignty of Rajasthani culture.

 Attires For Men

 For every Rajasthani man, their turban plays an important role in the honor and pride of their culture.
-The Rajasthani man always wear turban on their head as it signifies their dignity and means of telling others about their sincere dedication towards their culture.
+The Rajasthani man always wears a turban on their head as it signifies their dignity and means of telling others about their sincere dedication towards their culture.

 Turban is made of many colors and styles which vary from person to person.
 The men who are higher post like Sarpanch, or ancestors of repute wear big size Pagri and other wear Safa which is shorter but broader in shape.
 Wearing a pagri becomes essential in any occasion or festival which helps in demonstrating their honorable culture and traditions.

-Angraakha are basically the upper body protector garment which is made of cotton.
+Angraakha is basically the upper body protector garment that is made of cotton.
 The size of angrakha varies from waist till knees.
-The choice helps in the deciding men which size to wear.
-Commonly, the angrakha commonly wore is a frock like styling and goes beyond knees.
+The choice helps in deciding men which size to wear.
+Commonly, the angrakha commonly wore is a frock-like styling and goes beyond knees.

-Dhoti helps in covering the lower part of the body which is measured as 4 meter to 1 meter.
-Wearing a dhoti is a tough task and needs lot of practice for the same.
-Commonly, the dhoti comes in white color, but on occasions Rajasthani people wear silk dhoti with Zari border.
+Dhoti helps in covering the lower part of the body which is measured as 4 meters to 1 meter.
+Wearing a dhoti is a tough task and needs a lot of practice for the same.
+Commonly, the dhoti comes in white color, but on occasions, Rajasthani people wear silk dhoti with a Zari border.

-Patka is a normal cloth which was wore by the upper class families in the city.
-It was generally tied on the waist and was helpful to tuck in the weapons during any war in the medieval times.
+Patka is a normal cloth that was worn by the upper-class families in the city.
+It was generally tied on the waist and was helpful to tuck in the weapons during any war in medieval times.

-The Rajasthani men look perfect with these attires along with their big moustache which is the symbol of their pride and honor.
+The Rajasthani men look perfect with these attires along with their big mustache which is the symbol of their pride and honor.

-The accessories amongst men include earrings paired with gold chain or a pearl necklace.
-Along with necklace, Rajasthan men’s accessory is accompanied by the heavy metal bracelets on their hand.
+The accessories amongst men include earrings paired with a gold chain or a pearl necklace.
+Along with the necklace, Rajasthan men’s accessory is accompanied by the heavy metal bracelets on their hands.
 The bracelets are known as Kadda and play a significant role under the category of men’s accessories.